 The Scratch Card is used to give away incentives or to make your questionnaire more entertaining.
 You can add it as a break in the questions because it's just fun to try it or put real incentives behind the upper layer.
 By adding incentives you will increase the participation rate.
 You can add as many incentives or options you like.
 Attach a percentage to each option, this percentage will determine how much chance someone has of getting that option.

 Look how much fun it is!
-You know your respondents will love it, so don't wait and learn here how to add one!
+You know your respondents will love it, so don't wait and learn how to add a scratch card question!

 14 Slot Machine